gpbl/react-day-picker/docs/Basic.md

 The `selectedDays` function and the `onDayClick` event handler can implement a more complex logic to make the date picker more powerful.
 For example, you can make the date picker to [select a range of days](http://react-day-picker.js.org/examples?range).

-You can go deeper with your customization using **modifiers**.
+You can go deeper with the customization using **modifiers**.
 Modifiers are a powerful concept behind react-day-picker.
 Read more about them in the [next chapter](Modifiers.md).